 This material provides mandated reporters with an overview of their obligations and some basic information about the New York State Child Protective Services (CPS) system.
 Who Are Mandated Reporters?
 Who Are Mandated Reporters?
 New York State recognizes that certain professionals are specially equipped to perform the important role of mandated reporter of child abuse or matireatment.
-Those professionals include: Licensed mental health counselor Licensed psychoanalyst - children's overnight camp, Licensed behavior analysts summer day camp or Certified behavior analyst assistants traveling summer day camp Day care center worker District attorney or Hospital personnel engaged in the School age child care worker Provider of family or - group admission, examination, care or Christian science practitioner Employee or volunteer School official, including (but not in a residential care facility for children Any other child care or foster - teacher - guidance counselor - psychologist social worker Mental health professional Substance abuse counselor nurse administrator or other school personnel required to hold a Alcoholism counselor The entire current list can be found in Article 6, Title 6, and Section 413 of the New York Social Services 1 au the New York State Legislature's Website (http://public.leaning.section.413 of the New York Social Services 1 au All persons credentialed by the NYS Office of Alcoholism and Substance Abuse
+Those professionals include: Licensed mental health counselor Licensed psychoanalyst - children's overnight camp, Licensed behavior analysts summer day camp or Certified behavior analyst assistants traveling summer day camp Dental hygienist Day care center worker Hospital personnel engaged in the School age child care worker Provider of family or - group admission, examination, care or Christian science practitioner Employee or volunteer School official, including (but not in a residential care facility for children Any other child care or foster - teacher - guidance counselor - psychologist social worker Mental health professional Substance abuse counselor nurse administrator or other school personnel required to hold a Alcoholism counselor

-State of Children
+Greek Office of Children